PaddlePaddle/PaddleHub/modules/image/text_to_image/disco_diffusion_clip_rn101/README_en.md

       - text_prompts(str): Prompt, used to describe your image content.
 You can construct a prompt conforms to the format "content" + "artist/style", such as "a beautiful painting of Chinese architecture, by krenz, sunny, super wide angle, artstation.".
 For more details, you can refer to [website](https://docs.google.com/document/d/1XUT2G9LmkZataHFzmuOtRXnuWBfhvXDAo8DkS--8tec/edit#).
       - style(Optional[str]): Image style, such as "watercolor" and "Chinese painting".
 If not provided, style is totally up to your prompt.
-      - artist(Optional[str]): Artist name, such as Greg Rutkowsk、krenz, image style is as whose works you choose.
+      - artist(Optional[str]): Artist name, such as Greg Rutkowsk, krenz, image style is as whose works you choose.
 If not provided, style is totally up to your [prompt](https://weirdwonderfulai.art/resources/disco-diffusion-70-plus-artist-studies/).
       - width_height(Optional[List[int]]): The width and height of output images, should be better multiples of 64.
 The larger size is, the longger computation time is.
       - seed(Optional[int]): Random seed, different seeds result in different output images.
       - output_dir(Optional[str]): Output directory, default is "disco_diffusion_clip_rn101_out".